 We love to hate them.
-But with about 80% of the mortgage appraisal volume being engaged through appraisal management companies, as an appraiser, working with AMCs is almost a necessity today.
-As mortgage appraisal volumes are declining, one way to boost your business is by working smarter with your AMC partners.
+But with a majority of the mortgage appraisal volume being engaged through appraisal management companies, as an appraiser, working with AMCs is almost a necessity today.
+One way to boost your business is by working smarter with your AMC partners.
 Here are ten tips designed to help you improve your appraiser score, get more assignments close to home, and earn more money working with AMCs.

 1. Keep your profile up to date